jbrowning/balanced-docset/README.md

 # balanced-docset

-A Dash docset for the BalancedPayments API.
+A Dash docset for the [Balanced](http://balancedpayments.com) API.

 ## Installation

-* Clone the repository
+1. Clone the repository
-* Navigate to `build/` and double-click `BalancedPayments.docset`
+2. Navigate to `build/` and double-click `BalancedPayments.docset`